KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 4. Recommendation: Found `"node-fetch"` in file `package.json`: Replace it with built-in fetch.
 5. Recommendation: Found `'node-fetch'` in file `bloomberg.js`: Replace it with built-in fetch.
 6. Recommendation: Found `'node-fetch'` in file `nbc.js`: Replace it with built-in fetch.
-7. Recommendation: Found `'node-fetch'` in file `paralympic.js`: Replace it with built-in fetch.
-8. Recommendation: Replace eslintrc by new flat config.
+7. Recommendation: Replace eslintrc by new flat config.

 ### [on-this-day by elliefairholm](https://github.com/elliefairholm/on-this-day)